GHasanKaraman/mnist-paint/README.md

-Created a CNN model and trained with mnist data set to predict the numbers that you drew on paint or any paint app.
+Created a CNN model and trained with mnist data set to predict the numbers that you drew on any paint program

 ![](mnistPaint.gif)